mad-lab-fau/BioPsyKit/paper/paper.md

 The module `biopsykit.stats` and `biopsykit.classification` can be used for simplified evaluation of statistical analyses and machine learning pipelines that are frequently used in biopsychological research.
-`biopsykit.stats` provides functions to easily set up statistical analysis pipelines (using `pingouin` [@Vallat2018]) and to visualize and export statistical analysis results in a standardized way (see, for example, Figure \autoref{fig:stats_boxplot}).
+`biopsykit.stats` provides functions to easily set up statistical analysis pipelines (using `pingouin` [@Vallat2018]) and to visualize and export statistical analysis results in a standardized way (see, for example, \autoref{fig:stats_boxplot}).

 `biopsykit.classification` provides functions to set up, optimize and evaluate different machine learning pipelines for biopsychological problems.